Azeret/galIMF/README.md

 * OSGIMF

 The optimally sampled galaxy-wide IMF is based on the same local assumptions as the IGIMF above, however, it represents a discrete formulation of the IMF.
 That is, its output is in the form of the number of stars in mass bins.
-The optimal sampling methodology implemented here is from Schulz et al. (2015) which generates stars from the IMF without Poison noise (therefore "optimal sampling").
+The optimal sampling methodology implemented here is from [Schulz, Pflamm-Altenburg & Kroupa (2015)](http://adsabs.harvard.edu/abs/2015A%26A...582A..93S) which generates stars from the IMF without Poison noise (therefore "optimal sampling").
 This method presents a probe which is capable of testing the nature of star formation as an alternative to random / stochastic sampling of the IMF.

 * Additional functions